Yes, they’re all linked. Let me show you how.

 What did get me out of bed on this cold Perth morning?
 It was the title of the discussion, Stop Fixing Women – Why Building Fairer Workplaces is Everybody’s Business, which was led by the indomitable Catherine Fox, author of the book of the same name.

-Like many women, I’m interested in learning the elusive secrets to succeeding in a man’s world.
+I’m interested in learning the elusive secrets to succeeding in a man’s world.

 How Do Women Succeed But Still Be Themselves?